 Herbal to High-Tech: A Broad Offering of Care

-While Korea’s healthcare has become regrettably synonymous with “K-pop” cosmetic surgery, Korea’s hospitals and clinics boast a wide range of specialties and procedures, including spinal disorders and cancer.
-Moreover, Korean specialty hospital and clinics are more likely to embrace established non-Western strategies such as herbal treatments and acupuncture.
-Patients who embrace alternative methods and do not wish to so quickly go under the knife will appreciate Korea’s broader medical approaches.
+While Korea’s healthcare has become regrettably synonymous with “K-pop” cosmetic surgery, Korea’s hospitals and clinics boast a wide range of specialties and procedures, notably spinal disorders and cancer.
+Moreover, Korean specialty hospital and clinics are more likely to embrace established non-Western strategies, such as herbal treatments and acupuncture, integrated with allopathic care.
+Patients who seek alternative methods or do not wish to so quickly go under the knife will appreciate Korea’s broader medical perspectives and practices.

 The Korean penchant for technology is revealed throughout its hospitals, where most are fully digitized and electronic health records are the rule.
 Visitors can even watch their granny’s colonoscopy on a television monitor in the hospital lobby (optional!).